|1 Arrive in Chamonix

 Day 9 – Walk from Trient to Argentière Le Tour on HB basis

 Today you’ll get to have your last views of Mont Blanc and enjoy your final walk to Argentiere.
-You are above the ski resort of Le Tour from where you hike towards Lake Charamillon (2271 and back into France.
+You are above the ski resort of Le Tour from where you hike towards Lake Charamillon (2271 then continue on to the immense Glacier du Tour and back into France.
 An exhilarating rocky trail along the mountain crest allows you to enjoy astounding views of the glacier and the surrounding valleys.
-As you reach the border between Switzerland and France, you can see Mont Blanc shining white, especially on sunny and bright days.
+As you reach the border between Switzerlandand France, you can see Mont Blanc shining white, especially on and bright days.
 You descend among pastures for the last section of the walk until you arrive at Argentiere.

 Day 10 – Walk from Argentiere to Chamonix Chamonix on BB basis